Nalanda mahavihara: Early history of the city of Nalanda (1200 BCE–300 CE)

+Sariputta, a prominent disciple of the Buddha, was born and died in Nalanda.
+King Ashoka is said to have built the Sariputta stupa in Nalanda to honour him, and Sariputta's relics were also enshrined in stupas at Sanchi and Mathura.

 Faxian visit (399–412 CE)

 When Faxian, a Chinese Buddhist pilgrim monk, visited the city of Nalanda, there probably was no university yet.
 Faxian had come to India to acquire Buddhist texts, and spent 10 years in India in the early fifth century, visiting major Buddhist pilgrimage sites including the Nalanda area.
 He also wrote a travelogue, which inspired other Chinese and Korean Buddhists to visit India over the centuries; in it he mentions many Buddhist monasteries and monuments across India.
 However, he makes no mention of any monastery or university at Nalanda even though he was looking for Sanskrit texts and took a large number of them from other parts of India back to China.
 Combined with a lack of any archaeological discoveries of pre-400 CE monuments in Nalanda, the silence in Faxian's memoir suggests that Nalanda monastery-university did not exist around 400 CE.